 RN to MSN Programs

 More and more schools are offering RN to MSN bridge programs.
 And with an advanced degree, your role with your patients will become more involved.
-You can be a part of their entire care plan, prescribe medication, and even be your own boss.
+You’ll be a part of their entire care plan, you’ll prescribe medication, and you’ll even be your own boss.
 You’ll also have the option to teach the next generation of nurses, helping combat the nursing shortage even more.